The French Bulldog is one of the most popular dog breeds in the United States. Over the last five

 There are some dogs that don’t mind being left alone as much as others.
 The French Bulldog is not one of those dogs and should not be left alone for anything more than a few minutes.

 It’s all it needs and all it wants.
-If you do leave it along for a while she will start suffering from separation anxiety and will become stressed.
+If you do leave it alone for a while she will start suffering from separation anxiety and will become stressed.

 This can lead to health problems and destructive behavior so you may get back home to find your sofa, socks and remote control all chewed to bits.
 It will serve you right also 🙂